bakhyt/kazakh-extrinsic-plagiarism-detection/4-model-evaluation/README.md

 - **English Models:**
   XLM-RoBERTa (Large/Base), DistilBERT, MiniLM, SBERT

-For each model, suspicious and source text pairs from the separately prepared test datasets (Kazakh and English) are evaluated to determine if they are plagiarized (label=1) or not (label=0).
+For each model, we evaluate suspicious and source text pairs from its corresponding test dataset—either the Kazakh or English version (available in the 2-dataset folder)—to determine whether each pair is plagiarized (label=1) or not (label=0).
 We measure performance using Accuracy, Precision, Recall, and F1-score, which offer a comprehensive view of each model's effectiveness.
 These benchmark results are essential for selecting the optimal model for integration into the Kazakh extrinsic plagiarism detection pipeline.

 ## Notebook